top of page

 Some famous expressionist paintings from this era include Edvard Munch's "The Scream," Ernst Ludwig Kirchner's "Street Scene," and Wassily Kandinsky's abstract works like "Composition VII," among many others.

-Despite being short-lived as a distinct movement with only two decades since its inception before giving way to other styles such as cubism or surrealism that followed it, Expressionism has left an indelible mark on modern art even today.
+Despite being short-lived as a distinct movement that had only been around for two decades since its inception before giving way to other styles, such as cubism or surrealism that followed it, Expressionism has left an indelible mark on modern art even today.

 characteristics of Expressionism

-Expressionism is a modernist art movement that originated in Germany and Austria around 1905.
-Bold colors, distorted forms, and intense emotions characterize it.
-Expressionists sought to convey the inner feelings of their subjects rather than just their physical appearance.
+Expressionism, a modernist art movement that originated in Germany and Austria around 1905, is characterized by several distinct features.
+These include the use of bold colors, distorted forms, and intense emotions.
+Expressionists aimed to convey the inner feelings of their subjects, going beyond their physical appearance.
+This unique style of Expressionism continues to be recognized and appreciated in the art world today.

 One key characteristic of Expressionism is the use of vivid colors to create an emotional response in the viewer.
 Colors are often used symbolically, with red representing passion or anger and green representing nature or growth.